Skip to content

 Accessing Your Cluster from the Web

-On the embedded cluster, the admin console is always available at https://your-cluster-host-or-ip:30000/
+The admin console is always available at https://your-cluster-host-or-ip:30000/ in a default NetBox Enterprise install.

 Generating a Support Bundle